borntofrappe/borntofrappe/README.md

 - heading: add a permalink referencing the heading by `id`

 - fence: wrap the code in a `div` container and prepend a `span` highlighting the language.

+### css update

+Modify the stylesheet as follows:

+- create `base.css`, in which to style the elements of the base template.
+It's redundant to style the skip content, navigation and footer in each page

+- in `base.css` modify the body to be a flex column of `100vh` `min-height`.
+Push the footer at the bottom using `margin-top: auto`.

+### datetime and date

+Modify the template and collection to use the `date` property if `datetime` is not made available.
+The idea is to account for a wider variety of frontmatter, whereby the date/brief or icons are not specified.